-Inger said she was not sure, asking Rol how impressed he thought the Count was with him?
+Inger said she wasn't sure, asking Rol how impressed he thought the Count was with him?
 Rol admitted the Count's support may have been more based on 'supporting a nobleman against an attack' than a personal thing.
 As Ms. Vik considered this, she decided to ask Rol about a conference call, so he could introduce her?
 Checking the settings on his comms, Rol said that wouldn't be a problem.
 As she waited, Rol checked the data the Count bumped him and selected the one that seemed to be his public contact data.
 Once Rol set the call up, a woman answered and asked how she could help?
 Rol identified himself and said he was calling the Count on a matter of business.
-Once the Count came on the line, Rol began as generically as he could, saying that one of his crew mates needed advice with an issue.
+After they had the Count on the line, Rol began as generically as he could, saying that one of his crew mates needed advice with an issue.
 When the Count asked for details, Rol said the crewmate was on the line and the Count joked about having been ambushed.

 After the laugh, the Count invited "the crew member" to explain, and Ms. Vik introduced herself.
-Once going, Ms. Vik explained the issue with the Driftwood and the insulted nobleman, and said she felt the best way to resolve it was to find someone who might have an interest in becoming the crew's advocate.
+Past that, Ms. Vik explained the issue with the Driftwood and the insulted nobleman, saying she felt the best way to resolve it was to find someone who might have an interest in becoming the crew's advocate.
 In explaining, Inger quickly hit the talking points on how the case against the ship was trumped up.
 The Count listened as she said it would best to find someone as politically connected, or more, who would have a reason to use their influence to help the ship.
 Inger admitted that a political rival to the plaintiff would likely be the best choice, as they already had a motivation to help, outside of profit.